websitefingerprinting/wfcat/README.md

 # WFCAT

-Reference implementation for **WFCAT: Augmenting Website Fingerprinting With Channel-Wise Attention on Timing Features**.
+Official implementation for our TDSC 2025 paper **WFCAT: Augmenting Website Fingerprinting With Channel-Wise Attention on Timing Features**.

+This repository contains the code for the IEEE TDSC 2026 paper **WFCAT: Augmenting Website Fingerprinting With Channel-Wise Attention on Timing Features**.

 This release keeps the experiment interface simple: choose a backbone with `--model` and an input representation with `--feature-type`.
 The default configuration is WFCAT with IAT histogram features.